thunderbird/webext-docs/composeAction.rst

          :name: [``imageData``]
          :type: (:ref:`composeAction.ImageDataType` or :ref:`composeAction.ImageDataDictionary`)

          Either an ImageDataType object defining a single icon used for all sizes or an ImageDataDictionary object defining dedicated icons for different sizes.
+At least the ``16px`` icon should be specified.
+The ``32px`` icon will be used on screens with a very high pixel density, if specified.

       .. api-member::
          :name: [``path``]
-         :type: (string or :ref:`composeAction.IconPathDictionary`)
+         :type: (:ref:`composeAction.IconPath`)

-         Either a relative image path defining a single icon used for all sizes or an IconPathDictionary object defining dedicated icons for different sizes.
+         The icon for the composeAction.